tailwindlabs/tailwindcss/source/docs/background-color.blade.md

 By default Tailwind makes the entire [default color palette](/docs/colors#default-color-palette) available as background colors.

-You can [customize your color palette](/docs/colors#customizing) by editing the `colors` variable in your Tailwind config file, or customize just your background colors using the `backgroundColors` section of your Tailwind config.
+You can [customize your color palette](/docs/colors#customizing) by editing the `theme.colors` variable in your Tailwind config file, or customize just your background colors using the `theme.backgroundColor` section of your Tailwind config.

-@component('_partials.customized-config', ['key' => 'backgroundColors'])
+@component('_partials.customized-config', ['key' => 'theme.backgroundColor', 'usesTheme' => true])
-- ...colors,
+- ...theme('colors'),
 + 'primary': '#3490dc',
 + 'secondary': '#ffed4a',
 + 'danger': '#e3342f',